How to Get Into Penn (UPenn)– Admissions Data & Strategies

 - International: 13%

-The international students enrolled in the Class of 2024 came from the following regions of the globe:
+Current international studies hail from the following areas of the globe:

 - Africa and the Middle East: 11%